Democratic senators will push to pass pot reform bill this year

 Voters in New Jersey and Arizona chose to legalize marijuana for adult recreational use.
 Mississippi voted to legalize medical marijuana use, and South Dakota legalized the drug for both recreational and medical use.

-So far, 15 states — along with the District of Columbia — have legalized marijuana for adult recreational use.
-And 36 states permit medical use of the drug.
+So far, 15 states and the District of Columbia have legalized marijuana for adult recreational use, and 36 states permit medical use of the drug.